breez_sdk_liquid::bitcoin::util::key::secp256k1

 Creates a new Secp256k1 context that can only be used for signing.

-feature is not enabled please consider randomizing the context (see docs
+If rand-std feature is enabled, context will have been randomized using thread_rng.
+If rand-std feature is not enabled please consider randomizing the context (see docs for Secp256k1::gen_new()).

 impl Secp256k1<VerifyOnly>